 Prerequisites: ESE 503 (stochastic systems).
 The prerequisites can be waived by the instructor upon request.

-Course schedule: This is a new course and has yet to be scheduled.
-As a 3-credit course, it will meet either 3 times per week for one hour each, or twice per week for 90 minutes.
+Course schedule: As a 3-credit course, it will meet either 3 times per week for one hour each, or twice per week for 90 minutes.